gescholt/gescholt.github.io/_pages/globtim.md

 Our method is carried out in three main steps:

-1. The input function `f` is sampled on a tensorized Chebyshev grid
+1. The input function `f` is sampled on a tensorized Chebyshev grid.
-2. A polynomial approximant is constructed via a discrete least squares
+2. A polynomial approximant is constructed via a discrete least squares.
 3. The polynomial system of Partial derivatives is solved with either a homotopy continuation method (numerical) or through an exact polynomial system solving (symbolic) method.

 ## Example